pmukesh15/laravelauthapiwithcsv/README.md

 Please note:

-i Ihave not used any plugins like passport, jetstream used (Guzzle client for calling apis).go to the project's directory and "composer update".
+I have not used any plugins like passport, jetstream used (Guzzle client for calling apis).go to the project's directory and "composer update".

 configure .env variable with db credentials.